annguyenwasd/annguyenwasd/assets/blog/local-domain-name-local-ssl-with-dev-nginx/index.md

 dev-nginx add-to-hosts-file local.development
 ```

-After that your hosts file will be like this
+After that, your *host* file will be like this

 ```
 ##
 # Host Database
 #
 # localhost is used to configure the loopback interface
 # when the system is booting.
 Do not change this entry.
 ##
 127.0.0.1	localhost
 255.255.255.255	broadcasthost